 Here are some cons to consider when evaluating Vanguard for your investments:

-- Buying and selling costs: The costs of buying and selling stocks through Vanguard make it unsuitable for day traders.
+Buying and selling costs: The costs of buying and selling stocks through Vanguard make it unsuitable for day traders.
 If you’re looking for a platform to make multiple trades a day and to trade non-Vanguard funds, your costs will add up.
 There are other options with lower trading fees that would be suitable for frequent traders.
 Vanguard is best for buy-and-hold investors.

-- High fund initial investment minimums: While there is no minimum to open most types of Vanguard accounts, investing is a different story.
+High fund initial investment minimums: While there is no minimum to open most types of Vanguard accounts, investing is a different story.
 Many of the funds Vanguard offers have high investment minimums, sometimes requiring thousands of dollars.
 While they’ve added more funds with lower minimums, it will limit your selection.

-- Expensive non-Vanguard funds: If your goal is to build a portfolio of funds from different institutions, prepare to pay up.
+Expensive non-Vanguard funds: If your goal is to build a portfolio of funds from different institutions, prepare to pay up.
 While Vanguard funds and ETFs are cheap, mutual funds from other institutions are more expensive.

-- High day trading costs: Vanguard’s steep per-trade costs make it unsuitable for day trading.
+High day trading costs: Vanguard’s steep per-trade costs make it unsuitable for day trading.
 If you like to buy and sell multiple securities every day, there are other lower-cost options better suited for this style of investing.

-- Limited investment options: Vanguard has sufficient offerings for most investors to build a well-balanced portfolio.
-You can buy the most common investments, such as stocks, bonds, and mutual funds.
-However, investors interested in commodities, futures, and the like should look elsewhere.
+Limited investment options: For most investors, Vanguard has sufficient offerings to build a well-balanced portfolio.
+You can buy the most common investments such as stocks, bonds, and mutual funds.
+However, investors interested in commodities, futures and the like should look elsewhere.

 The Bottom Line